nils-hamel/turing-project/src/turing-auto/auto-image/image-inv-c5rv-hsv-osi-l2/README.md

-## Auto-Encoder : inv-c5rv-mp-hsv-osi-l2
+## Auto-Encoder : inv-c5rv-hsv-osi-l2

 This directory constains the implementation of a asymmetrical auto-encoder for image rasters.
 It is trained using raster images data-sets in greyscale format.

-The topology of the network consist in the first place in a convolutional layer followed by a max-pool layer.
-The activation function of the convolutional layer is a _relu_ function.
-Following the max-pool layer, a dense hidden layer fully connected with the max-pool layer is set.
-The output layer is fully connected to the hidden layer.
-The output layer is finally reshape to corresponds to the input layer.
-For both hidden and output layer, a sigmoid is considered as activation function.
+The topology of the network starts with a convolutional layer activated by a _relu_ function.
+Following the convolution, a hidden dense layer is added with a sigmoid activation function.
+The output layer is connected the the previous hidden layer and is reshaped to correspond to the input layer in term of size.
+The output layer is also activated by a sigmoid function.

 The cost function of the network is a simple L2 norm between the input and output layers.
 The theoretical minimum of the cost function is then the identity between